 Climate change is a real and imminent threat to the Chesapeake Bay.
 Water temperatures are warming.
 Sea levels are rising.
 Record levels of rainfall, like those in 2018, are expected to become more regular.
 Scientists agree these changes will make Bay restoration harder, requiring additional reductions in nitrogen and phosphorus pollution by 2025.
 By 2022, all Bay jurisdictions must describe how they will make the extra cuts.
 They should plan now and follow the lead of Virginia, West Virginia, and the District of Columbia, which included measures to achieve the additional pollution reductions due to climate change in their latest state Clean Water Blueprints (Phase III WIPs).

-With only five years to go until the Blueprint’s 2025 deadline, the final pollution-reduction plans submitted to EPA by Pennsylvania and New York do not meet their clean water commitments.
+With only four years to go until the Blueprint’s 2025 deadline, the final pollution-reduction plans submitted to EPA by Pennsylvania and New York do not meet their clean water commitments.
 Despite its responsibility and legal authorities under the Clean Water Act, EPA took no steps to hold either state accountable.
 EPA is the only independent party that can hold states accountable, and it must exercise its authority under the Clean Water Act to ensure that all Bay jurisdictions develop plans that meet their commitments for reducing nitrogen, phosphorus, and sediment pollution in waterways that feed into the Bay by 2025.

 On September 10, 2020, CBF and partners sued EPA for abdicating its responsibilities under the Clean Water Act.